github/docs/data/reusables/actions/self-hosted-runner-security.md

-We recommend that you only use self-hosted runners with private repositories.
+For self-hosted runners, we recommend that you only use them with private repositories.
 This is because forks of your repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.